wthrowe/spectre/docs/DevGuide/Brigand.md

 \snippet Test_TMPLDocumentation.cpp tmpl::type_

 \par
-When extracting the type, programmers are encouraged to use \ref type_from.
+When extracting the type, programmers are encouraged to use \ref type_from to make it clear that the `::type` that would otherwise appear is not an evaluation of a lazy metafunction.
+See \ref always or \ref identity for similar functionality that is intended for use as a metafunction.

 \subsection Constants